Scientists find new way to manipulate DNA

 Most children in the United States grow up with sisters and brothers.
 Connections that usually last a lifetime, these relationships can be strained at times, especially during childhood.
 New research concludes that sibling ...

-From the crack of a supersonic bullet, Montana State University electrical engineering professor Rob Maher is exploring how sound can be used for everything from saving soldiers from snipers to saving wilderness ...
+From the crack of a supersonic bullet, Montana State University electrical engineering professor Rob Maher is exploring how sound can be used for everything from saving soldiers from snipers to saving wilderness from noise ...

 A new study suggests that brain and behavior relationships may have changed in a profound way as larger, more complex insect societies evolved from smaller, simpler ones.